 - purchase credit (in form of fixed-value scratch cards) and load your account with it

 - redeem the account credit for your desired plan/data bundle

 Since I got the SIM card at one of the local shops, I had to pay for it in cash (500 kwacha, $0.70) and they assured me it was already activated.

-Unfortunately it did not come in a microSIM form factor, so I had to cut it to size myself before I could test it out.
-Once I turned on the phone, I received a text message with connection settings, but didn’t have to do anything with them – my phone was already working.
+Unfortunately it didn’t come in the size I needed, so I had to cut it down myself before I could use it.
+Once I turned on the phone, I received a text message with connection settings.
+I didn’t have to do anything with them, though, as my phone was already working.

 While at the shop, I also purchased 2500 kwacha worth of scratch cards to add to my account later, and had to pay cash for those as well.